Joyce Carol Oates: Productivity

 Oates writes in longhand, working from "8 till 1 every day, then again for two or three hours in the evening."
 Her prolificacy has become one of her best-known attributes, although often discussed disparagingly.
-The New York Times wrote in 1989 that Oates's "name is synonymous with productivity", and in 2004, The Guardian noted that "Nearly every review of an Oates book, it seems, begins with a list [of her publication totals]".
+The New York Times wrote in 1989 that Oates's "name is synonymous with productivity."
+Martyn Bedford wrote in Literary Review that "perhaps she is a victim of her own productivity."
+In 2004, The Guardian noted that, "Nearly every review of an Oates book, it seems, begins with a list [of her publication totals]".

 In a journal entry written in the 1970s, Oates sarcastically addressed her critics, writing, "So many books! so many!
 Obviously JCO has a full career behind her, if one chooses to look at it that way; many more titles and she might as well... what?... give up all hopes for a 'reputation'? […] but I work hard, and long, and as the hours roll by I seem to create more than I anticipate; more, certainly, than the literary world allows for a 'serious' writer.
 Yet I have more stories to tell, and more novels […] ".
 In The New York Review of Books in 2007, Michael Dirda suggested that disparaging criticism of Oates "derives from reviewer's angst: How does one judge a new book by Oates when one is not familiar with most of the backlist?
 Where does one start?"

 Several publications have published lists of what they deem the best Joyce Carol Oates books, designed to help introduce readers to the author's daunting body of work.
 In a 2003 article entitled "Joyce Carol Oates for dummies", The Rocky Mountain News recommended starting with her early short stories and the novels A Garden of Earthly Delights (1967), them (1969), Wonderland (1971), Black Water (1992), and Blonde (2000).
-In 2006, The Times listed them, On Boxing (in collaboration with photographer John Ranard) (1987), Black Water, and High Lonesome: New & Selected Stories, 1966–2006 (2006) as "The Pick of Joyce Carol Oates".
+In 2006, The Times listed them, On Boxing (1987), Black Water, and High Lonesome: New & Selected Stories, 1966–2006 (2006) as "The Pick of Joyce Carol Oates".
 In 2007, Entertainment Weekly listed its Oates favorites as Wonderland, Black Water, Blonde, I'll Take You There (2002), and The Falls (2004).
 In 2003, Oates herself said that she thinks she will be remembered for, and would most want a first-time Oates reader to read, them and Blonde, although she "could as easily have chosen a number of titles."

+In a 2025 interview with The New Yorker, the novelist Garth Risk Hallberg suggested that "a new [Oates] reader should begin with the collection High Lonesome."
+He also deemed the novels them, I Lock My Door Upon Myself (1990), and Blonde "essential" Oates works.